AdobeDocs/express-add-ons-docs/src/pages/samples.md

 - Spectrum Web Components
 - Webpack

-**APIs Leveraged:**<br/>
+**Features Leveraged:**<br/>

-- [Application UI Theme](../../references/index.md#application-ui-theme) to set the theme (only once the SDK is loaded to prevent any flash of unstyled content) and to listen and respond to theme changes.
+- [Application UI Theme](./references/addonsdk/app-ui/) to set the theme (only once the SDK is loaded to prevent any flash of unstyled content) and to listen and respond to theme changes.

 <!-- # Marketplace Add-on Samples
 The following samples were built to show how to use specific some popular 3rd party services. -->